This is a (rambling) flow-chart for my own use as a memory aid, but thought it might be useful for anybody looking to write a similar blog.

 Last mildly creative bit – write the blog.
 If I can discover the history of the song, I’ll write about that, especially mentioning if it’s public domain.
 Write a bit about why I chose this song, and anything related that might be of interest.
 I define “of interest” very loosely.
 Since memory loss is a huge concern to me, much of my writing (like this guide, for instance) is for my own sake, to help me remember.
 If it helps someone, I’m thrilled, but doing the writing, learning and playing music, this entire blog, is an effort to maintain and maybe improve my memory.
 Or at least provide a record to help me remember later.

-When assembling the post, I like to put the text in first… sometimes if I lead with graphics or videos, the text will format strangely and I can’t fix it without starting over.
+When assembling the post, put the text in first… sometimes if I lead with graphics or videos, the text will format strangely and I can’t fix it without starting over.

-Once the post is published, I update the menu tabs so people can find the articles by subject/alpha.
-Then I jump back to both YouTube videos, and in the description text, add a link to the blog post, leading with a sentence along the lines of ‘get the free midi file and sheet music on my blog:’
+Once the post is published, I update the menu tabs so people can find the articles by title/downloads.
+Then jump back to the YouTube video, and in the description text, add a link to the blog post, leading with a sentence along the lines of ‘get the free midi file and sheet music on my blog:’

 That’s all the main steps.
 Over time I might add more detail, but for now that’s probably enough to trigger my memory as needed.